-The Angell TC 95 Custom is a part of the Angell custom series where you can order your racquet to your specifications.
-The one I got second hand was a bit under spec for me personally at 310 grams and 31,5 cm balance unstrung, but there is nothing a little lead tape can’t fix, right?
+The Angell TC 95 Custom is a part of the Angell custom series where you can order your racquet to your specifications (check out Angell tennis here).
+The one I got second hand was a bit under spec for me personally at 310 grams and 31,5 cm balance unstrung, but there is nothing a little lead tape can not fix, right?
 So this Angell TC 95 Custom 16×19 Racquet Review is covering the stock form of the racquet (333 grams strung, 32 cm balance) and the weighted-up 347 grams, 32 cm balance racquet that I ended up with after customization.

 The Angell TC 95 Custom 16×19 can be ordered with different weights, extended or standard length, leather grip or synthetic and also with either RA 63 and RA 70.
 Since I had already reviewed the Angell TC 95 Custom 18×20 63 RA racquet (read the review here), I thought it would be interesting to try the stiffer version of the more open pattern.
 Power and spin usually go well together.

 Angell TC 95 Custom 16×19 Racquet Review – How it plays